avrumnoor/cs230_final_project/README.md

 - code/cs230/: Our code and working directory for this project. !!!
 LOOK HERE FOR GRADING !!!
 - data/: NOT INCLUDED, but exists on our EC2 instance.
 This contains all generated intermediate data, all raw data, including images.

-The rest of the code is pulled and modified slightly from the MOSAIKS codebase.
+The rest of the code is pulled and modified from the MOSAIKS codebase.